 - What learning and support will be provided to build capacity for community and public involvement?

 - What are your plans for governance, monitoring, review and reporting of community and public involvement in the proposed research?

 Please ensure that your plans for Community and public involvement are fully costed in the budget.

-Information and resources to assist you can be found on the INVOLVE website (a detailed definition of public involvement in research, briefing notes for researchers on how to involve patients and the public, and an involvement cost calculator and budgeting guide).
+Information and resources to assist you can be found on the INVOLVE website (a detailed definition of public involvement in research, briefing notes for researchers on how to involve patients and the public, and payment guidance for researchers and professionals).

 You may also find it helpful to refer to Mesh, a collaborative open access web space that provides resources, encourages networking and shares good practice to bridge the gap between the research community and the general public in LMIC.
 In rare cases, where proposals do not involve community representatives, patients and/or carers, clear justification must be provided.